These are the victims of the Boulder shootings

 “I am heartbroken to announce that my Dad, my hero, Kevin Mahoney, was killed in the King Soopers shooting in my hometown of Boulder, CO,” she wrote.
 “My dad represents all things Love.
 I’m so thankful he could walk me down the aisle last summer.”

-Mahoney, a news director at KAZU, a public radio station in Monterey Bay, Calif., then shares in a second tweet that she’s pregnant.
+Mahoney, a news director at KAZU, a public radio station in Monterey Bay, Calif., then shared in a second tweet that she’s pregnant.

 I am heartbroken to announce that my Dad, my hero, Kevin Mahoney, was killed in the King Soopers shooting in my hometown of Boulder, CO.
 My dad represents all things Love.
 I'm so thankful he could walk me down the aisle last summer. pic.twitter.com/SLS2bdm5Hc— Erika Mahoney (@MahoneyEb) March 23, 2021